 Once you're in South Lake Tahoe:

 - A public bus runs through town.
-You can find the route and schedule here.
 You'll also find public buses with multiple routes along the beaches and through the woods.

 - Other options are the Lime electric scooters for hire and local companies renting out bicycles.
 These are both perfectly paired with the bike paths and trails.